shreeramkumar/PA-Insurance-Reporting-Portal/README.md

          Email notification is completed by shree ram kumar and prema.
 ## Remaining Work
 we want to make a email notification to the client that contains the informations such as clients  Name , amount to cliam, date of cliam etc
+## Future Enhancement
+The future enhancements of our project is to add a field for upload the medical documents in that  web portal
 ## Team Members
 <li>Vigneshwaran.S - 15csa70</li>
 <li>Prema.S - 15csa89</li>